THE ISSUE

 Most experience multiple chronic conditions

-About half receive long-term services and supports
+About half receive long-term care

 Many have one or more mental health diagnoses